What One Can of Soda a Day for a Month Does to Your Body

 5. Joint and Organ Health

 Soda consumption can also affect joint and organ health.
-An observational study of over 80,000 women published in the American Journal of Clinical Nutrition found that women who drank one soda or more per day had a 63% increased risk of developing rheumatoid arthritis compared to those who did not drink soda.
+An observational study of over 80,000 women published in the American Journal of Clinical Nutrition found that women who drank one soda or more per day had a 63% increased risk of developing rheumatoid joint issues compared to those who did not drink soda.
 This suggests that soda could be a significant factor in joint inflammation and pain.

-6. Heart Health and Depression
+6. Heart Health and Mood Disorders

 7. Increased Mortality Risk